Hotel (American TV series): Soundtrack

-The theme music used for the opening titles was composed by Henry Mancini, who composed famous songs such as "Moon River", "Charade" and "Days of Wine and Roses".
+The theme music used for the opening titles was composed by Henry Mancini.

 Home media

 On July 21, 2009, Paramount Home Entertainment and CBS DVD released Season 1 of Arthur Hailey's Hotel on DVD in Region 1.
 The episodes are uncut, with most of them clocking in at over 48 minutes, and some coming in at just a shade under that.

 On October 20, 2015, Visual Entertainment released Hotel – The Complete Collection on DVD in Region 1 for the first time in a 29-disc box set.

 On December 6, 2016, VEI re-released the complete series in a condensed, 20-disc edition.
 The discs were all compiled in a single, jumbo DVD case (the original complete series edition was released with each individual season contained in five individual DVD cases).
 The box claims the discs to be Region 1 protected but Seasons 1, 2 and 3 are actually region-free.